 Arculus Pricing & Fees

 Arculus is widely available online.
-It’s best to purchase from Arculus directly or an authorized retailer to ensure you don’t receive a device that’s been tampered with.
+It’s best to purchase from Arculus directly or an authorized retailer.
 You can buy from the Arculus website, Amazon, and other retailers.

 At Amazon, the Arculus Key Card is currently listed for $99.
-If you buy from Arculus directly, you’ll pay the same $99 fee, plus tax, with free 2-day shipping in the United States.
+If you buy from Arculus directly, you’ll pay the same $99 fee, not including tax, with free 2-day shipping in the United States.

-Once you own an Arculus wallet, you don’t have to pay any ongoing fees to use it outside of regular blockchain transaction and exchange fees.
+Once you own an Arculus wallet, you don’t have to pay any ongoing fees to use it outside of regular blockchain transaction fees and exchange fees, which are charged by third parties, not by Arculus.

 Arculus Alternatives